-- Note 2-2 RMII RX Mode: The RXD[1:0] bits are synchronous with the 50 MHz RMII Reference Clock.
-For each clock period in which CRS_DV is asserted, two bits of recovered data are sent by the PHY to the MAC. - Note 2-3 RMII TX Mode: The TXD[1:0] bits are synchronous with the 50 MHz RMII Reference Clock.
-For each clock period in which TXEN is asserted, two bits of data are received by the PHY from the MAC.
+RMII RX Mode: The RXD[1:0] bits are synchronous with the 50 MHz RMII Reference Clock.
+For each Note 2-2 clock period in which CRS_DV is asserted, two bits of recovered data are sent by the PHY to the MAC.

+RMII TX Mode: The TXD[1:0] bits are synchronous with the 50 MHz RMII Reference Clock.
+For each Note 2-3 clock period in which TXEN is asserted, two bits of data are received by the PHY from the MAC.

-The PHYAD [2:0] strap-in pin is latched at the de-assertion of reset.
-In some systems, the RMII MAC receive input pins may drive high/low during power-up or reset, and consequently cause the PHYAD [2:0] strap-in pin, a shared pin with the RMII CRS_DV and REF_CLK signals, to be latched to the unintended high/low state.
-In this case an external pull-up (4.7 k Ω) or pull-down (1.0 k Ω) should be added on the PHYAD [2:0] strap-in pin to ensure that the intended value is strapped-in correctly.
+The PHYAD [2:0] strap-in pins are latched at the de-assertion of reset.
+In some systems, the RMII MAC receive input pins may drive high/low during power-up or reset, and consequently cause the PHYAD [2:0] strap-in pins, which are shared with the RMII CRS_DV and REF_CLK signals, to be latched to unintended states.
+In this case an external pull-up (4.7 k Ω) and/or pull-down resistors (1.0 k Ω) should be added on the PHYAD [2:0] pins to ensure that the intended values are strapped in correctly.